davidtwco/rfcs/text/0000-build-std/5-standard-library-dependencies.md

 ## `dev-dependencies` and `build-dependencies`
 [dev-dependencies-and-build-dependencies]: #dev-dependencies-and-build-dependencies

-Implicit and explicit dependencies on the standard library are supported for `dev-dependencies` in the same way as regular `dependencies`. `dev-dependencies` continues to be a superset of `dependencies`, including with `builtin` dependencies.
+Explicit dependencies on the standard library can be specified in `dev-dependencies` in the same way as regular `dependencies`.
+Any explicit `builtin` dependency present in `dev-dependencies` table will disable the implicit dependencies.
 It is possible for `dev-dependencies` to have additional `builtin` dependencies that the `dependencies` section does not have (e.g. requiring `std` when the regular dependencies only require `core`).

 Build scripts and proc macros continue to use the prebuilt standard library as in [`build-std=always`][always], and so explicit dependencies on the standard